Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Problem setup: Boussinesq fluid with rigid bottom and upper boundaries

 Inserting these expressions into (\ref{eq:equation_boussinesq}) and (\ref{eq:bottom_condition_1}), and regarding the reference pressure as

 we derive a set of governing equations for the wave motion,

 as well as their boundary conditions,

 In the following, we shall assume that the bottom topography and the disturbance at the initial time are horizontally localized such that $\lim_{x \to \pm \infty} \{ h, u', w' \} = 0$ at $t = 0$ is understood.
-This condition, as well as the incompressible constraint \eqref{eq:equation_boussinesq_continuity}, makes the net horizontal volume transport governed by the reference state and indifferent to the bottom-generated disturbance.
+This condition, as well as the incompressible constraint \eqref{eq:equation_boussinesq_continuity}, makes the net horizontal volume transport governed by the reference state and \yo{independent of} the bottom-generated disturbance.
 This point is made explicit by a formula, $\int_{h(x)}^H u(x, z, t) dz = \int_0^H u_0(z, t) dz$, or equivalently

 whose horizontal derivative conforms to the bottom boundary condition in (\ref{eq:bottom_condition_2}).